alexgladd/java-game-engine/README.md

 ***TL;DR***: You may use this engine in your game regardless of your license (including proprietary ones).
-Any modification or derivative work of the engine itself must be made publicly available under the LGPL version 3 or later.
+Any modification or derivative work of the engine itself must be made publicly available (including source code) under the LGPL version 3 or later.

 ![LGPL3 Logo](http://www.gnu.org/graphics/lgplv3-147x51.png)